martintajur/node-mysql-activerecord/README.md

 * Supports all basic database commands (insert, update, delete, select, etc...)
 * Extend capabilities from the most popular native database drivers in NPM.
 * Supports method chaining
-* Automatically escapes field values
+* Automatically escapes field values and identifiers by default
 * Is fully unit tested
 * **Very thoroughly documented**
 * Allows for greater flexibility and more control over a full ORM
 * Ligher-weight than an ORM
-* Allows you to drop down to the native methods of your driver if you choose
+* Allows you to drop down to the native methods of your driver if you choose to
 * Allows for different drivers for different versions (SQLite 2 vs SQLite 3)
 * The order in which you call the methods is irrelevant except for the execution methods (get, insert, update, delete) which must be called last.
 * Can used as a learning tool/Rosetta stone